bihealth/sodar-server/docs_manual/source/app_landingzones_transfer.rst

 ``filename.bam`` should be uploaded together with a checksum file called ``filename.bam.md5`` in the same collection.

-From SODAR v0.14 onwards, iRODS checksums not present after the upload are automatically calculated prior to validating the landing zone.
-This means uploading with the ``-k`` argument or separately calling ``ichksum`` are no longer required.
+iRODS checksums not present after the upload are automatically calculated prior to validating the landing zone.
+This means uploading with the ``-k`` argument or separately calling ``ichksum`` are not required.
 The calculation step may take some time with large landing zones.

 Collection Structure
 --------------------